Dissecting Cloud Migrations and the Role of Automation

-- Staging Environment: A mirror of the running setup on premise is replicated.
+- Staging Environment.
+A mirror of the running setup on premises is replicated.
 It starts out by deploying the underlying infrastructure, followed by creating the data stores which have a small but representative dataset and then finally the application is deployed in the environment.
 The environment is then validated.
 Security is largely a behind the scenes function and should ideally be baked into the automation.

-- Data migration: Kick off data copy and reach a point where enough data has been copied over to the cloud and any remaining data can be moved in a short duration by stopping the application so as to avoid any new data ingestion.
+- Data migration.
+Start a data copy and reach a point where enough data has been copied over to the cloud so that any remaining data can be moved in a short duration by stopping the application to avoid any new data ingestion.

-- Begin Downtime and Finish Data Migration: The on premise application would be stopped and the final data copy is performed.
+- Begin Downtime and Finish Data Migration.
+The on prem application would be stopped and the final data copy is performed.

-- Bring up Cloud Environment: The new production environment in the cloud is lighted up and validations run.
-During this time it is important to turn off any background jobs that can trigger any production functionality.
-Once validation is complete the DNS names are swapped and other finishing tasks performed and the environment is live in the cloud.
+- Bring up Cloud Environment.
+The new production environment in the cloud is fired up and validations run.
+During this time, it is important to turn off any background jobs that can trigger production functionality.
+Once validation is complete the DNS names are swapped, any other finishing tasks performed and the environment is live in the cloud.

 Accelerating Infrastructure setup and security with DuploCloud

-At DuploCloud our focus is the Infrastructure Migration and Security Controls work streams.
-We have been to create an E2E automation platform that enables the devsecops lifecycle show in figure 5 out-of-box.
-There are over 200+ tasks automated across the full lifecycle with a breakdown shown in figure 6 below.
-It covers almost all configurations in a cloud provider and a multitude of compliance standards.
-Further the power of the platform is not limited to the workflows and compliance controls available out-of-box but also in the innovative rules engine powering the platform that enables newer services and workflows without having to write thousands of lines of code by expensive subject matter expertise.
-The two DuploCloud whitepapers for Devops and Security provide a deeper dive into DuploCloud’s automation and security platforms
+At DuploCloud, our focus is the Infrastructure Migration and Security Controls work streams.
+We have created an E2E automation platform that enables the DevSecOps lifecycle show in Figure 5 out-of-box.
+There are over 200+ tasks automated across the full lifecycle with a breakdown shown in Figure 6.
+The platform covers almost all configurations in a cloud provider and a multitude of compliance standards.
+Additionally, the power of the platform is not limited to the workflows and compliance controls available out-of-box.
+The innovative rules engine powering the platform enables newer services and workflows without having to write thousands of lines of code by expensive subject matter expertise.

-In a migration project by adopting DuploCloud the infrastructure setup and security work stream are accelerated by 10x with 75% cost reduction.
-DuploCloud levels the playing field for cloud native and on-premise companies by making niche automation techniques like IAC easily accessible and adoptable by operations teams of all skill levels.
+Using DuploCloud for a cloud migration project accelerates infrastructure setup and security workstreams by a factor of 10, with a 75% reduction in costs.
+DuploCloud levels the playing field for cloud native and on-prem companies by making niche automation techniques like IAC easily accessible and adoptable by operations teams of all skill levels.